Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 White, solid → Normal operation

-We use the serial output as the authoritative timing reference in later steps — LED cadence is a useful at-a-glance signal but not the ground truth.
+Later steps use the serial output as the authoritative timing reference.
+LED cadence is a useful at-a-glance signal but not the ground truth.

-Dimensions: 58 mm × 58 mm × 22 mm, weight ~43 g.
+Dimensions.
+58 mm × 58 mm × 22 mm, about 43 g.
 It fits in a coat pocket.
-This is intentional for the drop-device role it plays from Lab 03 onward.
+The form factor is intentional for the drop-device role it plays from Lab 03 onward.

-GPIO testpoints (used for serial in Step 3): TP1–TP4 on the PCB near the SoC.
-We’ll connect to these in Step 3 — locate them visually now.
+GPIO testpoints (used for serial in Step 3): TP1 through TP4 on the PCB near the SoC.
+You connect to these in Step 3; locate them visually now.

 Connect your laptop’s Ethernet port to the LAN (black) port on the Mango.
 Set your laptop’s Ethernet interface to DHCP (or static 192.168.8.2/24).

-Verify basic access (stock GL.iNet firmware — the factory default students receive):
+Verify basic access (stock GL.iNet firmware, the factory default that students receive):

 # Admin UI (GL.iNet stock web interface)